CloudLabs-MOC/AI-102-AIEngineer/Instructions/MSSPL/gettigstartedpage.md

 -   **Analyze images with Azure AI Computer Vision:** Implement an Azure AI Services resource to analyze images using the Computer Vision service.
 Configure and run a client app to extract captions, objects, and tags for visual insights.
 -   **Detect objects with Azure AI Custom Vision:** Azure AI’s Custom Vision service allows you to build and deploy image recognition models tailored to your needs.
 It supports image classification and object detection, enabling you to label images, train models, and test their accuracy without requiring machine learning expertise.
 -   **Analyze images with Azure AI Face API:** Azure AI’s Face API provides advanced algorithms for detecting, recognizing, and analyzing human faces in images.
 It supports various functionalities such as face detection, verification, identification, and grouping, making it useful for applications like identity verification, touchless access control, and privacy protection through automatic face blurring.
--   **Translate text and audio with Azure AI Translator:** Azure AI Translator is a cloud-based neural machine translation service that enables you to translate text and documents across more than 100 languages using a simple REST API call.
+-   **Translate text with Azure AI Translator:** Azure AI Translator is a cloud-based neural machine translation service that enables you to translate text and documents across more than 100 languages using a simple REST API call.
 It supports various use cases, such as real-time translation for call centers, multilingual conversational agents, and in-app communication.

 ## Prerequisites